hmc-cs111-fall2016/project-ideas/no-computer.md

 language to be a DSL.
 Our dorm tap code would be an improvement because it would allow us to express our ideas more concisely than spelling out each letter individually.
-I doubt that there are other DSLs analogous to this because the entire purpose of the language is to conserve energy; therefore, this domain is the least likely to go through the effort of defining the language.
+I doubt that there are other DSLs analogous to this because the entire purpose of the language is to conserve energy; therefore, people affected by this language are the least likely to go through the effort of defining the language.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.